-The rubric is not intended to be used as a stand-alone evaluation tool, rather as a part of the Wisconsin OT and PT Evaluation System.
-It is part of a collaborative effort to demonstrate an individual professional’s growth and development over time.
-We anticipate the OT and PT Evaluation User Guide will be available during the month of June 2019.
+The rubric is not intended to be used as a stand-alone evaluation tool, rather as a part of a collaborative effort to demonstrate an individual professional’s growth and development over time.

 Forms: Google Sheets Versions

 To be completed by the therapist at the beginning of the last (summary) year of the evaluation cycle and shared with the evaluator for discussion/dialogue.
 Therapists or their evaluators may want to have it completed more often.

 Student or Program Outcomes (SPO)Completed annually by the therapist in collaboration with evaluator or peer/coach.
 The therapist may choose to write a change goal for student learning or a program based on need and role of the therapist.

 Scheduled observation should be completed at least once during the evaluation cycle.
 The therapist will complete the Planning form and share it with the observer.
 Then the observer and the therapist should meet to discuss what will be observed.
 Observer collects observable evidence on the Evidence Collection Sheet and shares it along with the Observer Feedback form before or during the Post-Observation meeting.
 The therapist completes and shares the OT/PT Reflection form.

 Observation Evidence - AggregatingUsed to collect evidence from all observations throughout evaluation cycle.
 May also be used to collect evidence in unannounced observations, known as Mini-Observations, if appropriate to the therapist role.

 Unannounced observation completed as is appropriate to the role of the therapist.
 Observer collects evidence using the Observation Evidence Collection Sheet above.
 Then the observer completes and shares with the therapist the Observer Feedback.

 Can be used to document evidence of an observed consultation.
 No minimum requirement.
 Complete as appropriate.